azsk/AzTS-docs/Policies/APIManagement/Azure_APIManagement_AuthN_Use_AAD_for_Client_AuthN/Readme.md

 ### Notes
-1. Both Policy will flag/target API Management Service only.
+1. The above 2 policies will target API Management Service only.